EternityForest/WBTV/README.md

 pseudo-pubsub for embedded devices using wired-OR.
 Under heavy development, may or may not work at any given moment.
 API may change.
 Protocl may change.
 Should be finalized within a few weeks.

+##Protocol Summary

+The protocol works over wired-OR busses, such as a single wire pulled to 5V and driven with open collector outputs, or CAN bus hardware.

+The protocol is based on the concept of posting "messages" to "channels", similar to how CANBus attatches message IDs to messages, or how message-oriented middleware works.

+The message structure is very simple

+!!<channel>~<data>CS\n

+Every message begins with an exclamation point, followed by the channel, than a tilde, than the actual data of the message, then a two-byte checksum(more on that later), followed by a newline as an end of message indicator.

+Generally an extra exclamation point is sent before the "real" start of message on the off chance that there was noise on the bus that looked like an escape character.

+If a tilde, an exclamation point, or a newline needs to appear in the data,channel name, or checksum, it can simply be escaped by using a backslash.
+Backslashes also escape themselves.

+WBTV is multi-drop through a mechanism called carrier-sense multiple access.
+When a device wants to send, it first listens to ensure the bus is not busy.
+While sending, it monitors the bus to detect interference.
+When interference is detected, both devices back off for a random period and retry.

+The use of control characters as delimiters rather than length bytes makes cancelling and retrying a failed transmission much simpler and faster as there is no need to wait for a timeout period to elapse.

+The actual documentation includes information about reserved channel names that add compatibility, such as a standard way to send the current time over the bus, and ways of automatic device discovery are in the works.

 ##Arduino Library

+An Arduino library which should work with any Arduino clone or compatible board also has been provied, supporting multiple interfaces on one board, wired-OR and full duplex links, and automatic handling of TIME messages.

 ###Electrical Connections